dcm858/Redaction-Poetics/README.md

 I believe that Google uses Mespeak, and has built further upon it.
 However, it was easier for me to implement the rhyming capability in a segmented fashion: (1) Google Chrome speech-to-text--the Javascript Web speech API;(2)RiTa Lexicon and Rhyme libraries in Javascript; (3) Mespeak with mbrola voice.

-The bulk of the work I did exists in the speechrecognizer.js file.
-This is where the separation of the individual words and rhyming happens.
-In the final version I also edited the the look of the page, added text, color--minimal.